MicrosoftDocs/iis-docs/iis/manage/scripting/managing-applications-and-application-pools-on-iis-with-wmi.md

 ---
-title: "Managing Applications and Application Pools on IIS 7.0 with WMI | Microsoft Docs"
+title: "Managing Applications and Application Pools on IIS 7.0 with WMI"
 author: rick-anderson
 description: "Managing application and application pools on IIS 7.0 and above can be performed with relative ease by using WMI scripting.
-This article describes how to acc..." ms.author: iiscontent
+This article describes how to acc..." ms.date: 11/23/2007 ms.assetid: 4d472865-8cb2-469d-903f-b246992706c9 msc.legacyurl: /learn/manage/scripting/managing-applications-and-application-pools-on-iis-with-wmi msc.type: authoredcontent
-manager: soshir
-ms.date: 11/23/2007
-ms.topic: article
-ms.assetid: 4d472865-8cb2-469d-903f-b246992706c9
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/scripting/managing-applications-and-application-pools-on-iis-with-wmi
-msc.type: authoredcontent
 ---